JasonKretzer/JK_CODE_SAMPLES/README.md

 </ol>
 <strong>Folder:</strong> DI_IOC_Observer
 <br />
-This folder contains two samples of code that have similar functionality but written in PHP and Java.
+This folder contains examples of Dependency Injection, Inversion of Control, and the Observer Pattern.
+Currently, there are two samples of code that have similar functionality but written in PHP and Java.
 C# will be coming soon.